Everything for the serious home &

 What will I need to make gourmet cheese at home?

 Most of the utensils necessary for home cheese make can be found in your kitchen.
 You will need some kind of warming pot, roaster, double-boiler (anything that is clean and be heated to warm the milk to 90F.
 The size should be at least 1 ½ gallons (5.67 liters) if you are using one gallon (3.78 liters) of milk; 1 large slotted non-wood spoon is perfect, but a regular large spoon will also work fine; a cake frosting rack or even your oven rack will work well as a draining rack; a long knife, about 8 inches in length; a soup ladle or a measuring cup to scoop off the whey; small measuring spoons; and unscented bleach or other type of sanitizer; and a refrigerator.
 Many of the above items are offered on my site at the supplies page.
+Check this link for the most important items you will need that we offer.

 How much cheese does one kit make?